-First Author, Year Trial Name Were outcome measurements equal, valid and reliable?
+First author, Year Trial name Were outcome measurements equal, valid, and reliable?
 Were patients masked?
 Were providers masked?
 Were outcome assessors masked?
-Was the duration of followup adequate to assess the outcome? missing data?
+Was the duration of followup adequate to assess the outcome?
+What was the method used to handle missing data?
 Did the study use acceptable statistical methods?
-Quality Rating Comments Martínez- García, 2015 184 No No Yes Yes ITT Fair High overall attrition (18%) and differential attrition (27%, higher in control group); imputation used to address missing data in analysis.
+Quality rating Comments Martínez- García, 2015 181 Yes No No Yes Yes Imputed ITT Fair High overall attrition (18%) and differential attrition (27%, higher in control group); imputation used to address missing data in analysis.
 However, unclear whether those lost to followup had worse outcomes at baseline or higher rates of OSA symptoms during study.
 Potential for reporting bias; sleep-related QOL measure reported as individual domain scores only, not overall score.
-Masa, 2015 185 Pickwick Yes No No No Yes Multiple imputation Yes Fair May be some differences at baseline in comorbidities, differential attrition close to 10%, and unclear if providers and assessors were blinded (probably not a major concern).
+Masa, 2015 182 Pickwick Yes No No No Yes Multiple imputation Yes Fair May be some differences at baseline in comorbidities, differential attrition close to 10%, and unclear if providers and assessors were blinded (probably not a major concern).
 Also note that noninvasive ventilation is one of the tx arms.
-McArdle, 2001 186 Yes Yes NR Yes Yes NR Mostly Fair Very small sample size; missing data excluded.
-McMillan, 2014 187 PREDICT Yes No No No Yes Sensitivity analyses with multiple imputation Yes Fair Eligible outcomes were questionnaires filled out by patients who were not blinded.
-Melehan, 2018 150 Yes Yes Yes Yes Yes Unclear Yes: ITT Fair Not clear whether sexual function is acceptable outcome.
+McArdle, 2001 183 Yes Yes NR Yes Yes NR Mostly Fair Very small sample size; missing data excluded.
+McMillan, 2014 184 PREDICT Yes No No No Yes Sensitivity analyses with multiple imputation Yes Fair Eligible outcomes were questionnaires filled out by patients who were not blinded.
+Melehan, 2018 147 Yes Yes Yes Yes Yes Unclear Yes: ITT Fair Not clear whether sexual function is acceptable outcome.
 Secondary outcomes do not have means associated with them, only a statement that there were no CPAP related differences.
 Adherence generally low.
-Montserrat, 2001 151 Yes Yes NR Yes Yes Other than no handling of missing data, acceptable methods Fair Methods of allocation concealment NR; excluded dropouts, but just 1 in each group.
+Montserrat, 2001 148 Yes Yes NR Yes Yes None, excluded Other than no handling of missing data, acceptable methods Fair Methods of allocation concealment NR; excluded dropouts, but just 1 in each group.